alshedivat/al-folio/_posts/2022-12-26-Crosscountry-skiing-001.md

 Contrary to downhill skiing's thrilling focus, cross-country skiing can be both intense and peaceful.
 (1) cross-country demands much more workout when uphill because there is no ski lift (2) skiing with dogs and crossing the flat forest can be extremely peaceful.
 Below are my favorite videos.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Bkql4akV5XU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/jmGgriw7lmU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-## Lesson 0: Equipment and clothing
+## Lesson 0: Equipments and clothing

 There are four types of skis available:
 - **Classic skis** are designed for use on groomed trails and are the most common ones.